pagliares/jdbc-hands-on/README.md

    - This example project builds upon the previous example, adding a simple SELECT query to the database.
    - The simple SELECT query returns the number of rows of the admin table of the hostelapp_jdbc database.

+05 - DatabaseConnectionEncapsulation
+   - This example project builds upon the previous example, refactoring it in order to encapsulate the data needed to connect to a database.
+   - After this refactoring, it will be easier to evolve the code to support additional RDBMs